Skip to content

 • RetryablePattern.Custom: Matches a custom logic using a lambda function.

-If any pattern returns true, the error is considered retryable, and the LLM client can retry the request.
+If any pattern returns true, the error is considered retryable, and the LLM client retries the request.

 Default patterns